ShreeprasadSonar/RL-3D-Object-Manipulation-Grasping/README.md

 - Performance comparison between DQN and DDPG in grasping accuracy
 - References to related research articles and literature in RL-based robotic manipulation

-## Contents

-- `code/`: Contains the implementation code for the RL-based grasping system.
-- `simulation_setup/`: Includes scripts and setup instructions for the PyBullet simulation environment.
-- `training_procedures/`: Details the steps and procedures for training the RL agent.
-- `experiments/`: Provides experiment results and analysis, highlighting the performance of DQN and DDPG algorithms.

 ## Demo

 Check out the demo video showcasing the project in action: [Demo.gif](Demo.gif).